jscoq/jscoq/README.md

 ## Serialization

-JsCoq used to support serialization to Json or Sexps for Coq's internal data structures, but this effort has been split to an independent development.
+jsCoq used to support serialization to Json or Sexps for Coq's internal data structures, but this effort has been split to an independent development.
 See https://github.com/ejgallego/coq-serapi for more information.